America's 10 Best Beaches, Ranked

 Where to Stay at Beachwalker Park

-To have a truly relaxing beach vacation with the entire family at Beachwalk, head to VRBO, where you can rent oceanfront beach homes, cottages, villas and condos for a lot less than you think.
+To have a truly relaxing beach vacation with the entire family at Beachwalk, rent an oceanfront accommodation.

-For a more upscale experience, head to the nearby Sanctuary Hotel at Kiawah Island Golf Resort, known for — as the name suggests — superlative golf by the sea.
+For a more upscale experience, head to the Kiawah Island Golf Resort, known for — as the name suggests — superlative golf by the sea.

 While California is often associated with beaches, only one beach from the Golden State made Dr. Beach’s list.